vadsamoht/swrs/README.md

 # SWRS

-Leaderboards for Star Wars: Rogue Squadron using the Speedrun.com API.
+Scored leaderboards website for Star Wars: Rogue Squadron using the Speedrun.com API.

 Made with:
 - Python 3